1 Nature is maximally efficient

 Exploration.In the 1890s, Planck discovered photons, the particles of light.
 He also found that it is not possible to measure smaller changes than ℏ, a constant of nature that he called the elementary quantum of action.
 (Actually, he found that the smallest change was h=2πℏ, but nowadays the two quantities are often used interchangeably.)

-The term "quantum" was made popular by Galileo, who explained that matter is made of "piccolissimi quanti", very small quanta that are not divisible.
+The term "quantum" was made popular by Galileo, who explained that matter is made of "piccolissimi quanti", tiny quanta that are not divisible.
 Planck took over the term.
-He was a quiet man, but was conscious that he made one of the greatest discoveries ever.
+He was a quiet man but was conscious that he made, by chance, one of the greatest discoveries ever.

 Attempt of a counter-example.
-To determine the action of a free particle requires to measure its energy at two different points in time.
+Determining the action of a free particle requires measuring its energy at two different points in time.
 Even though, classically, action W is given by energy E times delta t, in nature and in quantum theory the action value W remains finite when delta t gets small, because of the uncertainty relation: the energy (difference) increases when delta t decreases.
-(Measuring energy requires time, that time must be shorter than delta t.)
+(Measuring energy requires time, and that time must be shorter than delta t.)
 For small delta t, ℏ is at work: the uncertainty relation prevents that the measured action goes to zero when delta t goes to zero.

 Further attempt of a counter-example.
 Detecting a spin 1/2 flip requires an action ℏ.
 There is no way to detect a spin flip with a smaller amount of action.

 Another attempt.
 Every photon detection requires an action ℏ.
-In nature, there is just no way to detect a 1/2 or a 1/100 of a photon.
+In nature, there is just no way to detect one-half or one-hundredth of a photon.
 Photons are elementary: they cannot be split.

-The famous discussion match between Einstein and Bohr can be seen as a continuous attempt by Einstein to measure actions below ℏ.
+The famous discussion between Einstein and Bohr can be seen as a repeated attempt by Einstein to measure actions below ℏ.
 But nature does not allow this.
-Even Einstein, who in the beginning was adamant that this was possible, then changed his mind.
+Einstein, who in the beginning was sure that this was possible, was convinced.
 There is a lower limit to action.

-Summary.In 1899, quantum theory was born with Planck's discovery that action is quantized in multiples of ℏ, and that no smaller action value can be measured.
+Summary.In 1899, quantum theory was born with Planck's discovery that action is quantized in multiples of the minimum measurable value ℏ.
 The principle of quantized action was confirmed by all subsequent experiments.

 Possible falsification.Measure a smaller action value than the lower limit given by the quantum of action.